ebtobler/solitaire/README.md

 eb's Solitaire

-project description
+This is a small personal project of playing Solitaire through the command line written in C++.
+This is my first C++ project.

 table of contents
 requirements
-usage/how to play
+usage/how to play - Klondike
 documentation